-Voter registration forms are available in the Student Life Office.
+Voter registration forms are available in the Office of Student Life and Development.

 5.25 WEAPONS (GC Policy: CHF Local)

 Firearms

 The College District prohibits the use, possession, or display of a firearm on College District property or at a College District sponsored or related activity in violation of law and College District regulations.